kristopolous/js-copypasta/README.md

 > Note: The one-line version is intentionally *not* "minified" or obfuscated ... it's intended to be a readable variation of the multi-line that fits in one line.

+** Every helper is self-contained.
+No function depends on any other function in the 'library.' **

 Let's get started

 # when